quantumlib/qsim/docs/tutorials/gcp_cpu.md

       **1. Copy the container ID for your qsim Docker container**

-      Use the `docker ps` command to display the container ID.
+      Run `docker ps` to display the container ID.
 The output should look like the following text:

       ```
       CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES i